monadierickx/swift-fm-playground/backend/README.md

 Make sure to add the public initializer with parameters `prompt`, `maxTokens` and `temperature` to comply to the `BedrockBodyCodable` protocol.

 ### 6. Create `DeepSeekResponseBody`
-Based on the structure of the response body the `DeekSeekResponseBody` struct has to be created.
+Based on the structure of the response body, write the `DeekSeekResponseBody` struct.
 ```json
 {
     "choices":